doctest/doctest/README.md

 [<img src="https://c5.patreon.com/external/logo/become_a_patron_button.png" align="right">](https://www.patreon.com/onqtam)

 Support the development of the project with donations!
-There is a list of planned features which are all important and big - see the [**roadmap**](https://github.com/doctest/doctest/issues/596).
-I took a break from working in the industry to make open source software so every cent is a big deal.
+There is a list of planned features which are all important and big - see the [**roadmap**](https://github.com/doctest/doctest/issues/600).

 [<img src="https://raw.githubusercontent.com/aha999/DonateButtons/master/paypal-donate-icon-7.png" width=100 align="right">](https://www.paypal.me/onqtam/10)